ClaudioESSilva/claudioessilva.github.io/content/post/2019-05-17-ups-i-have-deleted-some-data-can-you-put-it-back-dbatools-for-the-rescue.md

 <h3>The code</h3>

-Note: This is an modified version (to meet my needs) of the original script that I have borrowed from Andy Levy's (<a href="https://flxsql.com">b</a> \| <a href="https://twitter.com/ALevyInROC">t</a>) blog post <a href="https://flxsql.com/copying-individual-tables-with-dbatools/">Copying Individual Tables with dbatools</a>.
+Note: This is an modified version (to meet my needs) of the original script that I have borrowed from Andy Levy's ([b](https://flxsql.com) \| [t](https://twitter.com/ALevyInROC)) blog post <a href="https://flxsql.com/copying-individual-tables-with-dbatools/">Copying Individual Tables with dbatools</a>.
 Andy is also a dbatools contributor.

 ``` powershell
 $SourceServer = "SQL1";